HildahNagawa/Budget_tracker/README.md

 4. Run the program:
    python budget_tracker.py

 **Example Usage**
--Enter your income and expenses.
+Enter your income and expenses.
--View the summary:
+View the summary:

 -----------------
 Your Incomes